SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/queued-message-properties.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 9d15d8b8-e061-4288-9354-df58e282fb6b
-description: "Learn how to use the Queue Viewer in the Exchange Toolbox to view message properties in Exchange 2016."
+description: "Summary: Learn how to use the Queue Viewer in the Exchange Toolbox to view message properties in Exchange 2016."
 ---

 # View queued message properties in Queue Viewer

-Learn how to use the Queue Viewer in the Exchange Toolbox to view message properties in Exchange 2016.
+ **Summary**: Learn how to use the Queue Viewer in the Exchange Toolbox to view message properties in Exchange 2016.

 You can use the Queue Viewer in the Exchange Toolbox to view queues and the properties of messages in queues.
 In Exchange Server 2016, Queue Viewer is available on Mailbox servers and Edge Transport servers.